brunoolivieri/ardupilot_wiki/common/source/docs/common-underwater-sonars-landingpage.rst

 Boats support some different sonars, which can be useful to sail using applications detecting underwater information such as temperature, speed, fishes, and etc.

-Follow the links below (or in sidebar) for configuration information based upon your set-up.
+Follow the links below (or in the sidebar) for configuration information based upon your set-up.

 .. toctree::
     :maxdepth: 1